-- (ii) O and A level education system Schools offer parents a unique education opportunity for their children by combining best of both the religious and modern education.
-Islamic studies is compulsory for Muslim students in all O and A level institutions in Pakistan.
-Students are given proper religious education by the Qari (a person who teaches the Holy Quran and conducts religious sessions) (Sabir, 2002). - (iii) On completion of the O level, the students got ample knowledge to enter in next grade.
+On completion of the O level, the students got ample knowledge to enter in next grade.
 Successful completion of the A level would provide the requisite basis for further education.
-O and A level institution in Pakistan aim to maintain sound traditional values, high academic standards and would encourage positive attitudes to work.
-O and A level education system provides a variety of subjects to the students, the core subjects as English, Mathematics, Science, Geography, Pakistan studies and Islamiat.
+O and A level institution in Pakistan aimed to maintain sound traditional values, high academic standards and would encourage positive attitudes to work.
+O and A level education system provide a variety of subjects to the students, the core subjects as English, Mathematics, Science, Geography, Pakistan studies and Islamiat.

 English education system in Pakistan also expects from its students to achieve high standards of conduct, and expected from them to become mature members of the society.
-At O level student have to choose between 7 to 9 subjects to study by that stage, all students must adopt a serious approach to their work.
+At O level student have to choose between 7 and 9 subjects to study by that stage.
+All students must adopt a serious approach to their work.
 GCSE would eventually lead to A Levels.
-The O and A level institutions follow the British national curriculum on the pattern of all schools in the England and Wales (Maryum, 1993)
+The O and A level institutions follow the British national curriculum on the pattern of all schools in England and Wales (Maryum, 1993)